Scarlet fever can cause a distinctive rash among other symptoms.

 The skin of the hands and feet will peel for up to 6 weeks after the rash has gone.

 Scarlet fever is caused by the bacterium S. pyogenes, or group A beta-hemolytic streptococcus, the same bacterium that causes strep throat.

 When the bacteria release toxins, scarlet fever symptoms occur.

 Scarlet fever can develop from strep throat.

 Scarlet fever is passed on through fluids from the mouth and nose.
-When an infected individual coughs or sneezes, the bacteria become airborne in droplets of water.
+When a person with scarlet fever coughs or sneezes, the bacteria become airborne in droplets of water.

-Another person can become infected by inhaling these or by touching something the droplets land on, such as a door handle, and then touching the nose and mouth.
+Another person can catch it by inhaling these droplets or by touching something the droplets land on, such as a door handle, and then touching the nose and mouth.

 Touching the skin of a person with a streptococcal skin infection can also spread infection.
 Sharing towels, baths, clothes, or bed linen with an infected person increases the risk.

 A person with scarlet fever who is not treated may be contagious for several weeks, even after symptoms have gone.